kesyog/crossword/README.md

 5. Rinse and repeat, collecting data for the dates of interest.

+## Plotting the data

+Use your favorite tools to analyze and plot the raw data stored in the CSV file.
+The Python-pandas-matplotlib trifecta works great.

+TODO: add my plotting code

 ## References

 * [Relevant Reddit post](https://www.reddit.com/r/crossword/comments/dqtnca/my_automatic_nyt_crossword_downloading_script): for figuring out how to find the right APIs to hit
 * [Rex Parker does the NY Times crossword](https://rexwordpuzzle.blogspot.com): grumpy old man

+## Disclaimer

+This is not an officially supported Google product